-Nature’s Select Dry Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Nature’s Select Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Nature’s Select Select New Zealand Lamb Recipe was selected to represent the other products in the line for this review.
+Nature’s Select New Zealand Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food